Putting the Mess in Christmess

 It really wasn’t until the mid-19th century that Christmas was widespread in the United States.
 As Restad concluded: “In the end, whether slowly in New England or more rapidly in the middle colonies and the South, the forces of pluralism and the need for social harmony shaped and encouraged Christmas celebration.”
 On a popular level Washington Irving (d.
 1859) deserves some credit for shaping the American Christmas.
 In his biography The Original Knickerbocker, Andrew Burstein wrote: "America had no recognized Christmas holiday.
 Irving expressed only the germ of it.
 And although no one person 'invented' Christmas, we can say that Irving dressed up an idea that had been floating around."

 Nevertheless, the historic struggle continues to be the present struggle.
 When the annual celebration of the nativity was invented and introduced to the church, centuries of trouble followed in trying to figure out how it should be observed.
 Still today, sincere and devoted people are eager to put Christ into Christmas.
-One has to wonder, however, if what we've done is create of a mess that Christians have spent a millennia and half trying to put Christ into: a Christmess.
+One has to wonder, however, if what we've done is create a big mess that Christians have spent a millennia and half trying to put Christ into: a Christmess.
 Maybe Stephen Nissenbaum was onto something when he wrote: “From the beginning, the Church’s hold over Christmas was (and remains still) rather tenuous […] It may not be going too far to say that Christmas has always been an extremely difficult holiday to Christianize.
 Little wonder that [some] were willing to save themselves the trouble.”